-A SSL certificate is an electronic “document” that is used to bind together a public security key and a web site’s identity information (such as name, location, etc.) by means of a digital signature.
+An SSL certificate is an electronic “document” that is used to bind together a public security key and a website’s identity information (such as name, location, etc.) employing a digital signature.
 The “document” is issued by a certificate provider such as GlobalSign, Verisign, GoDaddy, Comodo, Thawte, and others.

 Public Security Key

 A digital file that is used as part of the encryption/decryption mechanism.
 While a public key is used to encrypt a message only the corresponding private security key can be used to decrypt it.